-Thoughts on a life spent in the martial arts with comments and discussions directed at all levels of Aikido player.
-Beginning students may find much of this useful in guiding their journey as they begin to discover "The Way" of Aikido: but with that said, part of the intent here is to offer provocative ideas to seasoned players that will cause one to "Think" about the obvious and the not-so-obvious.
-After all, Aikido is supposed to be "Lived" and not treated like a vacation where you occasionally wander across the mat like a tourist before going home.
+Thoughts on a life spent in the martial arts.
+With commentary based on observations both in the dojo and outside the dojo in the theme park we call "life", the comments are intended to be pointed to illustrate how Budo can be lived.
+While beginning students may find much of this useful in guiding their journey as they begin to discover "The Way" of Aikido much of the intent here is to offer provocative ideas to seasoned players that will cause one to "Think" about the obvious and the not-so-obvious.
+Aikido is supposed to be "Lived" and not treated like a vacation where you occasionally wander across the mat like a tourist before going home.

 Got to the office this morning and was greeted by two serendipitous items.

 The first was a song being played on the web-stream that we link to at the office (www.radioparadise.com) titled 'Coffee Monkey' with such lines as "I can't get enough of that coffee in my bowels", and "I like it black, black, black".